-Non-NGS methodology is utilized for a subset of disorders.
-In some of these cases only a targeted set of mutations is genotyped.
-Targeted analysis focuses on those variants generally accepted to be important and prevalent, such as Ashkenazi Jewish founder mutations.
-Analytic sensitivity and specificity for fragile X (FMR1 gene) CGG repeat and alpha-thalassemia (HBA1/2; the common deletions and the Constant Spring mutation) analyses are >99%.
-For HBA1/2 deletion assessment carriers of alpha-thalassemia with three or more copies of the alpha-globin gene on one chromosome, and one or no copies on the other chromosome may not be detected.
+Targeted NGS or non-NGS methodology is utilized for a subset of disorders.
+In these cases only a targeted mutation or set of mutations is assessed with a focus on those variants generally accepted to be important and prevalent, such as founder mutations In specific ethnic groups, Fragile X (FMR1 gene) analysis consists of assessment for the number of CGG repeats present; methylation analysis may also be completed when indicated.
+Alpha-thalassemia (HBA1/2 gene) analysis evaluates the common deletions and the Constant Spring mutation.
+For HBA1/2 deletion assessment, carriers of alpha-thalassemia with three or more copies of the alphaglobin gene on one chromosome, and one or no copies on the other chromosome may not be detected.
+Analytic sensitivity and specificity for these assays are >99%.
+All DNA results for alpha-thalassemia should be interpreted in conjunction with a Complete Blood Count (CBC).
+Hemoglobin electrophoresis and evaluation for anemia may also be warranted.

-Identified mutations are reported using HGYS approved cDNA nomenclature, whenever possible.
+Identified mutations are reported using HGVS approved cDNA nomenclature, whenever possible.
 Widely used common names are put in parentheses, if available.
-If subsequent testing will be undertaken at another laboratory, for the reported
+If subsequent testing will be undertaken at another laboratory, for the reported mutation(s), please contact Good Start Genetics to obtain the exact genomic position.